Forging Ahead

 When will this be done?

-We have advanced designs for these proposals and carried out extensive investigations and discussions on the historic site, including with Historic England.
+We already have advanced designs for several of the key aspects of the Forging Ahead proposals and carried out extensive investigations and discussions on the historic site, including with Historic England.

 How much will it cost?